DrLuke/pyree-old/doc/network.md

   Halt execution, close GLFW window and delete all objects.
 * `setsheet`
   Set the main running sheet to the given sheet (requires that the sheet field is given as well!)
+* `resetsheet`
+  Delete all sheetdata in preparation for upcoming synchronization

 #### `sheet (int)`
 ID of sheet that is to be the new execution sheet with `setsheet` command